markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

     :::csharp
     var myObject = new RatherLengthyClassName();

-The exception to this rule is when it isn't at all clear what the type will be from the assignment:
+The exception to this rule is when it isn't clear what the type will be from the assignment:

     :::csharp
     Animal dog = GetThing(true);